ivanczar/QuackingQuokkasHack/README.md

-# QuackingQuokkas' QR Code contact information for lost pets
+# QuackingQuokkas' QR Code contact information for lost pets :paw_prints:

 This service is for pet owners to have a more advanced way to attatch their contact information to their pets.
 When a **QR Code** attatched to the pet (say a small token on a collar) is scanned, the user is prompted with information about the pet and options to contact the owner, through **email** and/or **phone**.